The Mergers & Acquisitions Review: United Kingdom

 General introduction to the legal framework for M&A

 The Companies Act 2006 provides the fundamental statutory framework, and with the law of contract forms the legal basis for the purchase and sale of corporate entities.
 In addition, the City Code on Takeovers and Mergers (Takeover Code) regulates takeovers and mergers of certain companies in the United Kingdom, the Isle of Man and the Channel Islands.
 The Takeover Code has statutory force and the Takeover Panel (Panel) has statutory powers in respect of transactions to which the Takeover Code applies.
 Breach of any of the Takeover Code rules that relate to the consideration offered for a target company could lead to the offending party being ordered to compensate any shareholders who have suffered loss as a consequence of a breach.
 In addition, breach of the content requirements of offer documents and response documents may constitute a criminal offence.
-The Panel also has the authority to issue rulings compelling parties who are in breach of the requirements of the Takeover Code to comply with its provision, or to remedy the breach.
+The Panel also has the authority to issue rulings compelling parties who are in breach of the requirements of the Takeover Code to comply with its provisions, or to remedy the breach.
 These rulings are enforceable by the court under Section 955(1) of the Companies Act.
-The Takeover Code has a wider scope than the EU Takeovers Directive, and applies if the offeree (or potential offeree) is a UK public company and, in some instances, if the company is private or dual-listed.
+The Takeover Code has a wider scope than the EU Takeovers Directive and applies if the offeree (or potential offeree) is a UK public company and, in some instances, if the company is private or dual-listed.

 Developments in corporate and takeover law and their impact